Ship info

 in entertainment with its colorful production shows and Broadway-style

-many other performers (magicians, comedians, and a Cirque du Soleil-like
+and many other performers (magicians, comedians, and a Cirque

-such as duos singing old rock and blues, a country western singer,
+entertainment, such as duos singing old rock and blues, a country

-a guitarist/vocalist, pianist, and a calypso/reggae band at poolside.
+western singer, a guitarist/vocalist, pianist, and a calypso/reggae

 The best and most outrageous show of the week was the Ship

-did a striptease down to their boxers or tighty-whities to tunes
+members did a striptease down to their boxers or tighty-whities

-evening, with lots of fun and laughter.
-It wasn't lewd, but definitely
+crowded on that evening, with lots of fun and laughter.
+It wasn't

-and do.
-Bingo, craft-making, art auctions, pool games, and trivia
+see and do.
+Bingo, craft-making, art auctions, pool games, and

-contests are all available during the day, both at sea and in port.
+trivia contests are all available during the day, both at sea

-A movie is shown in Dazzles in the morning and
+and in port.
+A movie is shown in Dazzles in

-another in the afternoon.
-In-room TV stations include local channels
+the morning and another in the afternoon.
+In-room TV stations

-while in port, CNN International, ESPN, an "oldies" sitcom
+include local channels while in port, CNN International, ESPN,

 Fitness & Recreation

-pool deck, and four hot tubs; a deck above, there is a kiddie pool
+main pool deck, and four hot tubs; a deck above, there is a

-and another hot tub.
-Several adults on my cruise chose to relax
+kiddie pool and another hot tub.
+Several adults on my cruise

 Studio is on port side, all nicely equipped for exercising.

-a basketball court, two golf driving cages, batting cage, and shuffleboard
+women, a basketball court, two golf driving cages, batting cage,

-court on Deck 12, and a ping-pong table on the
+and shuffleboard court on Deck 12, and a ping-pong

 Public Areas